dart-lang/site-www/src/_guides/libraries/library-tour.md

 Also, it can be used to close native resources such as a database connection or open files.

-To ensure that an object won't be finalized or garbage collected too early, classes can implement the [Finalizable][] interface.
+To ensure that an object won't be garbage collected and finalized too early, classes can implement the [Finalizable][] interface.

 ## dart:async - asynchronous programming